 Interactive Brokers caters primarily to seasoned traders for its costs but also has something to offer inexperienced traders like its Trader’s Academy, webinars and short videos on trading.
 The broker’s IBKR Expert Community also includes a Trader’s Insight, Market Pulse and IBKR Quant Blog.

 TradeStation’s platform used to only be best for professional traders who needed a highly technical platform.
-Now, with TradeStation’s new TS GO account option, novice traders will have access to professional-grade stock screeners and extensive educational and development tools to help them develop as investors.
+Now, with TradeStation’s new TS GO account option, you’ll have access to professional-grade stock screeners and extensive educational and development tools to help them develop as investors.

 Another strength of TradeStation is the number of offerings available to trade.
 From stocks to ETFs to futures contracts to cryptocurrencies, TradeStation offers a wide variety of tradable assets.
 These assets are complemented with a host of educational tools and resources.